oskoperator/osko/adr/0001_rule_outputs.md

 ## Pros and Cons of the Options

-### Prometheus Recording Rule naming convention - With part of slo in nam
+### Prometheus Recording Rule naming convention - With part of slo in name

 `slo:loki_request_duration_seconds_count:ratio_good:28d`